Vladimir Solovyov (TV presenter): Personal life

 Vladimir Solovyov is known to have been married three times and has eight children from his marriages.
-His first wife's name is Olga, and they have two children together: Polina, born in 1986, and Alexander, born in 1988.
-Polina graduated from the Humanitarian Institute of Television and Radio Broadcasting named after M. A. Litovchin and is currently a host of information programs on the Moscow 24 TV channel.
-Alexander is a director of commercials and music videos and graduated from the University of the Arts London.
+His first wife's name is Olga, and they have two children together.

-His second wife's name is Yulia, and they have a daughter named Ekaterina Solovyova, who was born on February 10, 1991, in the United States.
-In 2012, she graduated from the Shchukin Theater School.
+His second wife's name is Yulia, and they have a daughter.

 Since 2001, Solovyov has been married to Helga Solovyova (née Sepp), who is also Jewish, a psychologist and daughter of a known Russian satirist Viktor Koklyushkin.
-She has Volga German and Estonian descent on her mother's side.
-Together, they have five children: Daniil Solovyov, born on October 12, 2001, Sofia-Betina Solovyova, born in 2003, Emma-Esther Sepp, born in December 2006, Vladimir Solovyov, born on February 14, 2010, and Ivan Solovyov, born on October 6, 2012.
+She is of Volga German and Estonian descent on her mother's side.
+Together, they have five children.

+In February 2023, he defended his 21-year-old son against critics who asked why his son had not volunteered to fight in Ukraine.
+Vladimir Solovyov had previously encouraged every able-bodied Russian male to volunteer for service and fight in the war in Ukraine, and condemned young people who left Russia to avoid mobilization.

 Solovyov has mentioned that he has Jewish roots and professes Judaism.
 He also holds a residence permit and tax resident status in Italy for himself and his children from his marriage to Elga Sepp since 2009.

 Solovyov is said to have a black belt in karate, although it is unclear which federation awarded it to him or under what circumstances.
 He has only appeared in public in a kimono once, at the hall of an unrecognized federation of Kosiki Karate in Russia.
 However, he was unable to demonstrate his martial arts technique and his trainers were individuals known for promoting false martial arts.

 Solovyov considers himself a Soviet patriot and frequently hosts his program wearing a jacket with a hammer and sickle.